yijian002/jquery-imageuploader-js/README.md

 *  **The uploader will not draw thumbnails if the browser doesn't support FileReader (< IE10)**

-* The included styling is optional, if you like the default, include styles.uploader.css in your site's css, or if you're using
+* The included styling is optional, if you like the default, include styles.uploader.css in your site's css
-SASS, include _uploader.scss in your build.
-(You can style the uploader yourself as well, see below for details)

 ## Options
+You can set certain things in the options object, like this:

+    var options = {
+        optionName: optionValue
+    }

+Here's the options you can set:

+* submitButtonCopy - What you want the upload submit button to say
+* instructionsCopy - What the instructions inside the box say
+* furtherInstructions - What the instructions outside the box say
+* selectButtonCopy - What the primary file select button says
+* secondarySelectButtonCopy - What the secondary file select button says
+* dropZone - the JQuery element where the uploader should listen for drops (defaults to $('body'))
+* fileTypeWhiteList - The whitelist of file extensions to allow
+* badFileTypeMessage - What the bad file error says
+* ajaxUrl - The url to send the file batch to when its submitted

 ## Styling the Uploader yourself

-  The css in uploader.css / _uploader.scss includes show / hides and other functional type styling you'll need to replicate.
-  Here's a list of the classes I have, and what they do, that you'll need to replicate:
+Here's the classes you'll need to style, take a look at the sample css for what I did:

-    .show {
-      display: block;
-    }
-    .hide {
-      display: none;
-    }
+* uploader__box
+* uploader__hide
+* uploader__icon
+* uploader__instructions
+* uploader__contents
+* uploader__file-label
+* uploader__file-label--secondary
+* uploader__file-input
+* uploader__file-input--secondary
+* uploader__submit-button
+* uploader__further-instructions
+* uploader__file-list
+* uploader\__file-list__item
+* uploader\__file-list__text
+* uploader\__file-list__size
+* uploader\__file-list__button

-## Is the uploader Unit Tested?
+## Is the uploader unit tested?

-  Kinda, I wrote tests to test the public interface, but I didn't unit test internal functions.
-  You can run the tests I have by:
+  Kinda.
+I wrote tests to test the public interface, but I'm not particularly good at writing unit tests.
+You can run them by:

     npm run tests